berarma/oversteer/README.md

 [https://github.com/berarma/oversteer]

-Oversteer is an application to configure Logitech Wheels.
+Oversteer is an application to configure steering wheels on Linux.

-Features (when supported by the device):
+Features (when supported by the device and the driver):

 - Change emulation mode.
 - Change rotation range.